realmjoin/realmjoin-docs/docs/core-extension.md

 ## Scheduled Tasks

 Using predefined RealmJoin cmdlets, it is possible to register scheduled tasks in system or user scope.
 The cmdlet provides a XML template, that is modified following the used parameters.
 Tasks also might be unscheduled.

 ### Register-RealmjoinCustomStateScheduledTask

+This command will register a scheduled task with package title a its name for creation.

 #### Syntax